yugabyte/benchbase/PERF-DATALOADER.md

 # Perf Dataloader

-### used to infer the user schema from the database and generate a benchbase interpreted input yaml file which can be used to load the data in to the table.
+### used to infer the table schema from the database and generate a benchbase interpreted input yaml file which can be used to load sample data into the table.

 build command: